-This course will focus on using major marketing communication tools: advertising, direct marketing, the Internet, interactive media, sales promotion, public relations, personal selling, as well as social and consumer-driven media.
-Students will be expected to research and evaluate a company's marketing and promotional plan to create an effective communication plan.
+This course will focus on using major marketing communication tools: personal selling, advertising, direct marketing, public relations, and social media.
+Students will research and evaluate a company's promotional strategy and create an effective communication plan.

 MINISTRY

 MIN 163 - Sharing and Defending the Faith